hotdogee/django-blast/sphinx_doc/logging.md

 Log entries are usually a single line, except when you print the http request, if available.

-To add the entire http request to the log message use the request() funtion in the fileline module.
+To add the entire http request to the log message use the *request()* funtion of the *fileline* module.

-In a view or any other function where the request is available, say in the variable 'request' you can add the request to the log like this.
+In a view or any other function where the request is available, say in the variable 'request', you can add the request to the log like this:

     blast.error("<error message> (file: %s line: %s) %s" % (src.file(), src.line(), src.request(request)))